yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 Also, note that `overflow()` returns unspecified value not equal to `traits_type::eof()` on success, `traits_type::eof()` on failure.
 The base class version of the function returns `traits_type::eof()`.[<sup>\[3\]</sup>](#references)

-# Unbuffered Output Stream Buffer Improved
+# Unbuffered output stream buffer improved

 Although, our simple output stream buffer `HexOutBuf` works perfectly fine, it is not quite flexible.
 As it can only write to the standard output channel.
 Here is how we can improve it.